reidbarber/gen-ui/README.md

 # GenUI Studio

-Use text or image prompts to generate components and apps built with React.
+Use text or image prompts to generate UI components and apps built with React.
 Powered by OpenAI's [Assistant's API](https://platform.openai.com/docs/assistants/overview) and CodeSandbox's [Sandpack](https://sandpack.codesandbox.io/).

 ![Screenshot of GenUI Studio with a timeline panel on the left, code in the middle, rendered example on the right, and prompt bar overlayed on bottom.
 Example shows a signup form being built.](https://github.com/reidbarber/GenUI/assets/8961049/a5948a4a-56a2-46b2-bad0-1b38a4068c75)